CIDS-484-Spring-2024/ChatCat-GPT/README.md

 ----------------------------------------------------------------
 Current progress update - 03/12/2024

+DeepSpeed was added THIS IS AN INVISIBLE FILE.
+You must download the code in order to access the DeepSpeed folder.

+Even better.
+Just go to this Github page and see it for yourself - https://github.com/microsoft/DeepSpeed

 Currently working to resolve this issue.
 (Windows 11 has an issue with newer version of python and a package.
 Many many many blogs about this issue which is directly connected to Pytorch Lightning and installing the DeepSpeed package)